whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 A great way to begin building a healthy community, and eventually a healthy nation, is to build the _most amazing friendships ever._

 What kind of friends do you want to have?
-Do you want friends who have your back no matter what, who share and always tell the truth, who care about the Earth and enjoy life?
+Do you want friends who have your back no matter what, who share and support you and always tell the truth, who care about the Earth and enjoy life?
 If you want friends like that, what kind of friend would you need to be?

 Of course -- you'd need to be that kind of friend too.